706-722-9011

 • Avoid refined foods, such as white breads and sugar.

-• Use healthy oils, such as olive oil and coconut oil.
+• Use healthy oils, such as olive oil and canola oil.

 • Reduce or eliminate trans fatty acids, found in commercially-baked goods, such as cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine.